International Association of Geoanalysts

-The International Association of Geoanalysts (referred to as the IAG) is an international not-for-profit learned society.
-Its objectives are to: "serve as an international forum for the advancement of geoanalytical science and to promote the interests and support the professional needs of those involved in the analysis of geological and environmental materials".
+The International Association of Geoanalysts (IAG) is an international not-for-profit learned society dedicated to the advancement and promotion of geoanalytical science, the analysis of geological and environmental materials.

 Activities

 The association aims to improve and promote the assessment of measurement uncertainty and data quality as fit for purpose through proficiency testing and the development and use of geochemical reference materials.

 The IAG organises meetings, conferences, workshops and short courses, is associated with journal publishing, and operates two proficiency testing schemes: GeoPT, initiated in 1996, intended for analytical chemistry laboratories dealing with whole-rock geochemical analyses and G-Probe for microprobe and laser ablation ICP-MS geochemical laboratories.
 The IAG also carries out the certification of geological and environmental reference materials in accordance with its own Certification Protocol, and holds liaison membership of ISO-REMCO to represent the views of the geochemical research community particularly in matters of metrology.

 The IAG has a legal-commercial arm, IAGeo Limited, which distributes, markets and develops reference materials for scientific research.